$U_q(sl(2))-$quantum invariants unified via intersections of embedded Lagrangians: Introduction

-A further step towards the topological understanding of quantum invariants was done by Ito, who described the loop expansions of the coloured Jones polynomials (\cite{Ito3}) as well as the coloured Alexander polynomials (\cite{Ito2}) as {\em sums of traces of homological representations}.
-This was based on the identification between quantum and homological representations of the braid group introduced by Kohno in \cite{Koh}.
-Further on, in \cite{Cr1} and \cite{Cr2} the author proved a {\em topological model} for the coloured Jones and coloured Alexander invariants, as intersections of cycles in the homology of configuration spaces.
-However, the cycles had rather complicated descriptions.
 Recently, in \cite{Cr3} the author showed a {\em unified topological model} for the coloured Jones and Alexander invariants, as intersections between explicit immersed Lagrangians in the configuration spaces.
 This used a more explicit version of Kohno's identification provided by Martel in \cite{Martel}.
-Our model explained the appearence of the noodles in Bigelow's model from the quantum point of view.
 These homology classes were given by lifts of linear combinations of immersed Lagrangians.
-However, from the geometrical point of view, the lifts were non-trivial to deal with.
-From this, we reached the following problems: \begin{itemize} \item{\bf Question 1} Find a model with embedded Lagrangians rather than immersed ones. \item{ \bf Question 2} Understand and encode geometrically the meaning of the coefficients that appear in the linear combination of Lagrangians. \end{itemize} In this paper we answer these questions, providing a {\em unified model} for the $U_q(sl(2))$ quantum invariants, from a {\em state sum of Lagrangian intersections}.
+However, from the computational point of view, the choices of lifts--given by paths to the base points-- were non-trivial to deal with (see figure \ref{fig:classes}).